alexiscolin/hepic-app/README.md

  },
 ```

-### EsLint
+### ESLint

 All code is linted by eslint using modified [Airbnb style guide](https://github.com/airbnb/javascript).
 Every modification is located inside the vue configuration file `.eslintrc.js`. **Modifications must be made to follow some of Vue.js libraries rules**.

 ### Units and end2end tests

 Those tests are not configured to be used by de jaune et de bleu.
 So, you have to edit them in order to use them.
 Remember that they make a big use of Jest (unit), Puppeteer and Nightwatch (e2e).
-All preconf files are already loaded and ready to be used.
+All preconf files are already loaded and ready for use.

 ## Deploying to Netlify